 2. How does red light therapy work?

-Red light therapy works by stimulating the mitochondria in our cells.
+Red light therapy stimulates mitochondria in our cells.
 Mitochondria are responsible for producing energy in our bodies.
-When exposed to red light, mitochondrial function is enhanced, leading to increased ATP (adenosine triphosphate) production.
+When exposed to red light, mitochondrial function is enhanced, increasing ATP (adenosine triphosphate) production.
 This, in turn, promotes cellular repair, reduces inflammation, and improves skin health.

 3. Can I use red light therapy on my face at home?

 Yes, you can use red light therapy on your face at home.
-There are various options available for home use, including red light therapy devices, masks, and panels.
+Various options are available, including devices, masks, and panels.
 These devices emit safe levels of red light that you can easily incorporate into your skincare routine.

 4. How long should I use red light therapy on my face?